-Our UEM combines (a) a tunable femtosecond laser with a high repetition rate (b) multiple routes to produce a pulsed electron beam and © a synchronous laser-pumped, pulsed transmission electron microscope that is outfitted with high-sensitivity cameras and electron energy filtering.
+Our UEM combines (a) a tunable femtosecond laser with a high repetition rate, (b) multiple routes to produce a pulsed electron beam, and (c) a synchronous laser-pumped, pulsed transmission electron microscope that is outfitted with high-sensitivity cameras and electron energy filtering.
 The UEM can work in different modes of imaging, diffraction, and spectroscopy.
 This tool opens the door to the understanding of fast (sub-picosecond to nanosecond) dynamics and short-lived metastable phases in materials with sub-nanometer spatial resolution.

-Argonne Chromatic Aberration-corrected TEM (ACAT) is a FEI Titan 80-300 ST has a CEOS Cc/Cs corrector on the imaging side of the column to correct both spherical and chromatic aberrations.
+Argonne Chromatic Aberration-corrected TEM (ACAT) is a FEI Titan 80-300 ST that has a CEOS Cc/Cs corrector on the imaging side of the column to correct both spherical and chromatic aberrations.
 The Cc/Cs corrector also provides greatly-improved resolution and signal for energy filtered imaging and EELS.
 Low-dose HREM imaging is available using the direct electron detection camera.

 JEOL JEM2100F TEM

-The JEM-2100F is an advanced Field Emission Electron Microscope featuring ultrahigh resolution and rapid data acquisition with the highest image quality and the highest analytical performance in the 200kV class analytical TEM with a probe size under 0.5nm.
-A side-entry goniometer stage provides easy use of tilt, rotation, heating and cooling, programmable multi-point settings without mechanical drift.
+The JEM-2100F is an advanced field emission electron microscope featuring ultrahigh resolution and rapid data acquisition with the highest image quality and the highest analytical performance in 200-kV class analytical TEM with a probe size under 0.5 nm.
+A side-entry goniometer stage provides easy use of tilt, rotation, heating and cooling, and programmable multi-point settings without mechanical drift.
 It is equipped with a Gatan Imaging Filter system and can be operated in Lorentz mode at low magnification.

 FEI Talos F200X TEM/STEM